yannikmadeheim-del/pyFBS-nonlinear/docs/examples/02_interactive_display.rst

 Channels
 ========

-Channels can be defined based on the positions and orientations of accelerometers:
+Channels can be defined based on the positions and orientations of accelerometers.

 .. code-block:: python